-DNS leaks can inform the BBC about your real location - which will result in your VPN not working.
-If you are using a VPN that you are convinced is supposed to work with iPlayer, then it is possible that you need to fix a DNS leak problem.
+DNS leaks can inform the BBC about your real location, which will result in your VPN not working.
+If you are using a VPN that you are convinced is supposed to work with iPlayer, then it is possible that you need to fix a DNS leak.

 Like DNS leaks, WebRTC leaks can ruin your VPN experience by disclosing your real location.
 As is the case with DNS leaks, none of the VPNs we recommend for watching iPlayer actually suffer from these kinds of leaks, so it is unlikely this is your problem.

-If you are using a random VPN (that you believe is supposed to work with iPlayer) then you may need to plug a WebRTC leak.
+If you are using a random VPN (that you believe is supposed to work with iPlayer), then you may need to plug a WebRTC leak.
 In Firefox, you can completely disable WebRTC.
 In Chrome, you will need to download an extension called Easy WebRTC Block.
 Either of these solutions will fix the problem if it is being caused by a WebRTC leak.

 Again, you can use our VPN leak test tool to confirm if your VPN is leaking any information about you.